drapergeek/drapergeek.github.io/readme.markdown

 - [apple-touch-icon.png](https://github.com/holman/left/blob/master/apple-touch-icon.png):
   Again, this is my gravatar, and it shows up in iOS and various other apps that use this file as an "icon" for your site.

-## Deployment

-You should deploy with [GitHub Pages](http://pages.github.com)- it's just easier.

-All you should have to do is rename your repository on GitHub to be `username.github.com`.
-Since everything is on the `gh-pages` branch, you should be able to see your new site at <http://username.github.com>.

 ## Licensing